-Non-Citizens - The District will admit any non-citizen who is 18 years of age or a high school graduate.
+Non-Citizens -

-If non-citizens are present in the United States illegally or with any type of temporary visa, they will be classified as non-residents and charged non-resident tuition unless they meet the exceptions contained below.
+The District will admit any non-citizen who is 18 years of age or a high school graduate.

-If, for at least one year and one day prior to the start of the semester in question, a noncitizen has possessed any immigration status that allows him/her to live permanently in the United States and he/she meets the California residency requirements, the student can be classified as a resident.
+If non-citizens are present in the United States without inspection at a designated port of entry and has not obtained a status under the immigration laws of the United States allowing them to establish domicile, with a visa that requires they have a residence outside of the United States, illegally or with any type of temporary visa, they will be classified as non-residents and charged non-resident tuition unless they meet the exceptions contained below.

-Any students who are U.S. citizens, permanent residents of the U.S., and aliens who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:
+- If, for at least one year and one day prior to the start of the semester in question, a noncitizen has possessed any immigration status that allows him/her to live permanently in the United States and he/she meets the California residency requirements, the student can be classified as a resident. - Any students who are U.S. citizens, permanent residents of the U.S., and aliens_foreign national persons who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:

-- Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following: (a) California high schools; (b) California high schools established by the State Board of Education; (c) California adult schools established by either a county office of education, unified or high school district, or The Department of Corrections and Rehabilitation; (d) campuses of the California community colleges; or (e) a combination thereof; or - Three or more years of full-time high school coursework in California, and a total of three or more years of attendance in California elementary schools, or a combination of California elementary and secondary schools.
+- Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following: - o(a)-California high schools; - o(b)-California high schools established by the State Board of Education; - (e)-California adult schools established by either a county office of education, unified or high school district, or ∓the Department of Corrections and Rehabilitation; - o (d) campuses of the California community colleges; or - (e) a combination thereof; or - Three or more years of full-time high school coursework in California, and a total of three or more years of attendance in California elementary schools, or a combination of California elementary and secondary schools.